delshadv/BioFIND-data-paper/README.md

 Repository content :
-preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extraction. feature_extraction_test.m –  includes the steps from different features extraction and call an SVM classifier and get nested cross-validation results (table 3, data paper). participants-imputed.tsv - is MCIControls BIDS participants.tsv file in which missing values of covariates were imputed using the mean.
+preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extraction. feature_extraction_test.m –  includes the steps from different features extraction and call an SVM classifier and get nested cross-validation results (table 3, data paper).

+participants-imputed.tsv - is MCIControl's participants.tsv file (see https://bids.neuroimaging.io/) in which missing values of covariates were imputed using the mean.

 Work in progress